lucrae/texlite/README.md

 If you're having issues with installing TeXLite, here are some fixes to possible problems:

+- **Not added to Windows PATH**: On Windows PowerShell or CMD, Pip will not automatically add programs to your PATH (meaning that TeXLite can't be executed with `$ texlite`).
+You can fix this either by adding texlite to your PATH, or simply by calling TeXLite with `python -m texlite` or `python3 -m texlite`.

 - **Wrong Python**: If `pip install texlite` is not working, you may be using Python 2.7, which has reached its end of life.
 Use `pip3 install --upgrade pip` and then `pip3 install texlite` to ensure that you are using Python 3.

 - **TeX Live Missing Packages**: If *TeX Live* is installed and working but the document TeX cannot be compiled, it may because of missing plugins.
 You can ensure your *TeX Live* has all the plugins with `sudo apt-get install texlive-full`.

 - **MikTeX Missing Packages**: When first running *MikTeX* on Windows, you may still need to install LaTeX packages.
 To easily install all that are missing, run `texlite` and wait for a prompt.
 In the prompt there's a checkbox to do this automatically, which may require you to wait but then it should fix your problems.

-- **Not added to Windows PATH**: On Windows PowerShell, Pip will not automatically add programs to your PATH (meaning that TeXLite can't be executed with `$ texlite`).
-You can fix this either by adding texlite to your PATH, or by calling TeXLite instead with `python -m texlite` or `python3 -m texlite`.